Angell is a smart bike with an integrated display – TechCrunch

 “70% of the Angell project is software,” Simoncini said.

 The Angell e-bike will be available at some point during the summer of 2020.
-It’ll cost €2,690 ($2,966) with pre-orders starting a few months earlier.
+It’ll cost €2,690 ($2,966) with pre-orders starting today.
 Customers can also choose to pay €74.90 per month for 36 months.
 Angell will also partner with an insurance company to offer a theft and damage insurance product for €9.90 per month.

 The Angell e-bike is just the first step of the company.
 Eventually, Angell wants to dedicate 5% of its revenue to a smart city fund and incubator, the Angell Lab.
 The company wants to create an ecosystem of startups that want to reinvent city mobility.
 Angell is fully funded by Marc Simoncini for now.